Programs

 What is KU Student Gardeners?

-KU Student Gardeners program run by our Earth program allows students to take on more responsibility as a volunteer in the Campus Garden.
-The Earth Campus Garden is a 1,600 square foot garden on West campus that is designed to produce food for KU.
+KU Student Gardeners program run by our EARTH program allows students to take on more responsibility as a volunteer in the Campus Garden.
+The EARTH Campus Garden is a 1,600 square foot garden on West campus that is designed to produce food for KU.
 All the produce goes to the campus cupboard and becomes available to our KU community for free.

 What do I do as a KU Student Gardener?